alibaba/feathub/docs/content/get-started/quickstarts/flink-cli-mode.md

 You should be able to navigate to the web UI at [localhost:8081](http://localhost:8081) to view the Flink dashboard and see that the cluster is up and running.

-## Package Feathub Python Dependencies
+## Package FeatHub Python Dependencies

 Different Flink deployment modes have different ways to manage the dependencies for the Flink job.
 For example, when submitting to Yarn Cluster, user can specify a local zip